 - Communicate with carriers using the question and answer function on your listing.
 Here you can clarify one another’s questions and get a clear understanding of all issues before booking.

 - Check each transporter that you consider for DOT and MC numbers.
-All motorcycle transporters are required to be registered with the Department of Transportation and must have an active DOT and MC number.
+Motorcycle transporters should be registered with the Department of Transportation and must have an active DOT and MC number.
 The exceptions to this rule are forwarders and brokers, who only have MC numbers.
 Registered motorcycle transporters have the licensing, accountability and quality you want in somebody you are trusting with your personal belongings.

 - Review your motorcycle transporter’s insurance coverage and liability on their uShip profile.
-Carriers are required to have both liability and cargo insurance to legally transport your motorcycle.
+Carriers should have both liability and cargo insurance to transport your motorcycle.
 Request written proof of your carrier’s coverage before entering into a deal with them.
 Read the fine print, and make sure the coverage is appropriate for your transaction.
 Your personal motorcycle insurance will probably not cover your motorcycle in transport, but it’s a good idea to check in and ask what you are covered for in the transit process.
-Learn more about Motorcycle Shipping Insurance using our insurance guide.
+Learn more about motorcycle shipping insurance using our insurance guide.